NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 Category: Society
 Tags: Collapse, Society, Economy, Second-Machine-Age, Work
 Slug: where-is-the-world-headed-to
-Summmary: My personal opinion on economical and sociological topics in the near (2030) and mid-term (2050)  future.
-This essay is divided into the domains Climate Crisis, Globalisation & Economy, Geopolitics & War, Advance of Medicine & Technology.
+Summary: My personal opinion on economical and sociological topics in the near (2030) and mid-term (2050)  future.
+This essay is divided into the following topics: Climate Crisis, Globalisation & Economy, Geopolitics & War, Advance of Medicine & Technology.
 Author: Nikolai Tschacher
 Status: Published